TV Pop Diaries

 Pop Music on British Television 1955 -

-The break out of violence by Teddy Boys across the country in the mid-
+The outbreak of violence by Teddy Boys across the UK in the mid-

 In early 1958 ABC Television were in talks with social worker and religious adviser